rakibul-wdp/full-stack-army/12-Attendance-System-RA/README.md

 ## Functional Requirements:
 ### Admin
-- We will generate a super admin during application installation
 - Admin can create student
 - Admin can delete, update or check students information
 - Admin can change status of a student